 - 1) Open the document containing the cell ranges to be consolidated. - 2) Choose Data > Consolidate to open the Consolidate dialog.
-Figure 1 shows this dialog after making the changes described below. - 3) The Source data range list contains any existing named ranges (created using Data > Define Range) so you can quickly select one to consolidate with other areas. - If the source range is not named, click in the field to the right of the drop-down list and either type a reference for the first source data range or use the mouse to select the range on the sheet.
-(You may need to move the Consolidate dialog or click on the Shrink icon to reach the required cells.) - 4) Click Add.
-The selected range is added to the Consolidation ranges list. - 5) Select additional ranges and click Add after each selection. - 6) Specify where you want to display the result by selecting a target range from the Copy results to drop-down list.
+Figure 1 shows this dialog after making the changes described below. - The Source data range list contains any existing named ranges (created using Data > Define Range) so you can quickly select one to consolidate with other areas. - 4) If the source range is not named, click in the field to the right of the drop-down list and either type a reference for the first source data range or use the mouse to select the range on the sheet.
+(You may need to move the Consolidate dialog or click on the Shrink icon to reach the required cells.) - 5) Click Add.
+The selected range is added to the Consolidation ranges list. - 6) Select additional ranges and click Add after each selection.